TL-UESTC/cotta_mindspore/README.md

 ## migration
 mainly use the msadapter and raw mindspore apis to transplant, the details about migration: cotta-transplant-note.md.

+after the migration, the experiment results are the same as the resluts in the paper.

 ## Prerequisite
  Please create and activate the following conda envrionment.
 To reproduce our results, please kindly create and use this environment.
  ```bash